AFK068/designing-software-cw3/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)

-This is a simple backend project that allows users to collect statistics from files, save them, and detect plagiarism.
+This is a backend project for order and payment microservices, featuring asynchronous communication, reliable event delivery, and basic account management.

 ## How to Run